Note: Wealthfront’s Stock-level Tax-Loss Harvesting is now called US Direct Indexing.

 While most people know that Social Security kicks in at 62, it’s not always simple to understand how much payout to expect.
 That’s because the amount depends on a number of factors: your retirement age, your income history, and your tax rates.
 For example, for a couple with annual taxable income above $44,000, in the 25% federal income tax bracket, and living in California, where Social Security benefits are tax exempt, we calculated that their after tax Social Security income would be $2,420 in after-tax benefits if they retired at age 62.
 But it would be 82% more – $4,400 in after-tax benefits – if they retired at 70.
 See more in our post The Surprising Value of Social Security.

-The good news is that when you adjust your retirement age in Path, we automatically estimate your Social Security benefits taking these factors into consideration.
+The good news is that when you adjust your retirement age in your plan, we automatically estimate your Social Security benefits taking these factors into consideration.
 And if you’re a Social Security skeptic, we let you adjust how much value to attribute to these benefits.

 How much college financial aid can I expect?